-When Kevin Lines started work at the Minnesota Department of Natural Resources 40 years ago, he raised pheasant chicks to dole out to 4H, FFA, and sportsmen’s groups in exchange for their work on pheasant habitat work.
+When Kevin Lines started working at the Minnesota Department of Natural Resources more than 40 years ago, he raised pheasant chicks to dole out to 4H, FFA, and sportsmen’s groups in exchange for their work on pheasant habitat work.

-“For every type of project they could get so many day-old pheasant chicks to keep and raise and release in their project areas,” says Lines, now the DNR’s Pheasant Action Plan coordinator.
+“For every type of project they could get so many day-old pheasant chicks to keep and raise and release in their project areas,” says Lines, the former DNR Pheasant Action Plan coordinator (now retired).

 The pheasant giveaway was a great success in encouraging community projects.
 It was not successful in increasing pheasant numbers.

 “There’s literally no information out there that says by using game farm birds you can stock and build a wild population,” says Lines.
 “They don’t last long.”

 What Lines is saying is old news to wildlife professionals and common knowledge among a lot of conservationists and modern-day sportsmen.
 But wildlife officials still hear demands to build struggling pheasant numbers by “stocking more birds.”

 “All the time,” says Travis Runia, senior upland game biologist for the South Dakota Department of Game, Fish and Parks.
 Even in the number one pheasant state in the country, where wild birds number in the millions even in poor years, “there are certain folks that if their bird numbers are struggling, they will release birds,” says Runia.
 “We know it really doesn’t contribute much, but it does happen.”